shahsdharmil/Data-Visualization/README.md

 Draw Shapes by applying Linear Gradient, Radial Gradient.
 Display a pattern inside a Rectangle
 Draw a formatted text inside canvas
-Draw a Smiley
+Draw a Smiley.
-Draw a polygon
+Draw a polygon.

 Practical 2(c)
 Develop the Different basic Graphical Shapes with styles using HTML5 SVG ( Line, Circle, Ellipse , Rectangle)

 Practical 2(d)
-Develop the Different Advanced Graphical Shapes using HTML5 Demonstrate polyline element
+Develop the Different Advanced Graphical Shapes using HTML5.
+Demonstrate polyline element.
-Demonstrate path element
+Demonstrate path element.
-Demonstrate radial gradient
+Demonstrate radial gradient.
 Demonstrate linear gradient.

 Practical 3(a)
-Develop Following Program using HTML5 and Canvas.js library
+Develop Following Program using HTML5 and Canvas.js library.
 a.
 Showing the data as a column chart (simple)
 b.
 Showing the data as a stacked column chart
 c.
 Showing the Data as a column chart for four age group